karstenkunneman/P2F-HydrateCalc/README.md

  - Universal correlation for gas hydrates suppression temperature of inhibited systems: III. salts and organic inhibitors by Y. Hu, J.-H. Sa, B. R. Lee, and A. K. Sum [doi: 10.1002/aic.16369]

+To cite this tool, please cite:
+p2f-hydratecalc: A web Python-based tool for the prediction of natural gas hydrate equilibrium and inhibition by Karsten Kunneman and Amadeu K. Sum [doi: 10.1016/j.softx.2025.102422]

-For Questions, Suggestions, or Bug Reports, please contact:
-Karsten Kunneman: karstenkunneman@mines.edu (Inactive after December 2025) Prof. Amadeu K. Sum: asum@mines.edu
+For Questions, Suggestions, or Bug Reports, please contact Prof. Amadeu K. Sum: asum@mines.edu

 Disclaimer:
 The model and predictions have been tested and verified to be accurate based on extensive comparison with